In this chapter, let’s discuss what you should do when not having a client training session.

-So go watch a movie, take time to go read a book, see some site in your city, have coffee with friends, the list is endless.
+So go watch a movie, take time to read a book, see some sites in your city, have coffee with friends, the list is endless.

 As long as it takes you out of the training game for a little while.

-Your clients will thank you for it, that’s because when you are back your focus will be renewed.
+Your clients will thank you for it because your focus will be renewed when you are back.

 Being a personal trainer is not all about training clients, that’s for sure.

-You have to use the time when you aren’t training them to your advantage as well.
+You also have to use the time when you aren’t training them to your advantage.

 And that’s what we covered in this chapter.

-From training yourself, continuing education and how to properly organize your business, we looked at range of crucial factors a personal trainer must consider when not on the gym floor with their clients.
+From training yourself, continuing education, and how to properly organize your business, we looked at a range of crucial factors a personal trainer must consider when not on the gym floor with their clients.

 Whether you train in a gym or online, all of these points are relative.